iAbhishekPundir/markSix-Minions-Speak-App/README.md

 # Funny Translation App
-This is a translation app which translates your English language to Yoda's language.
+This is a translation app which translates your English language to Minions's language.